Learning to finish

 This simple little game about a bird that collects coins and runs away from an amorous ladybird represents a big milestone in my growth as a game developer.
 Before this, I had never truly finished a game.

 I was fresh off of failing to complete the fourth Reddit Game Jam.
 I had bitten off way too big a chunk of gameplay for a 48-hour jam and I didn't even come close to getting the basics in, let alone a complete project.
 Particularly, I failed to predict just how much complexity there is in robust tile-based collisions for a 2D character.
+I spent several evenings after that digging into a bunch of articles about handling 2D collisions.
+This resulted in a small test project with a little ninja that could run, jump, and even wall-slide.

 When Reddit Game Jam 05 was announced, I was ready.